QuantumKing/QKGeofenceManager/README.md

 ##Demo

 The demo provided allows a user to add geofences and display them in a table view.
 When the refresh button is pressed, `QKGeofenceManager` does its magic and determines which geofences the user is inside.
+Moving in and out of geofences will update the table view accordingly.

 ![](https://raw.githubusercontent.com/QuantumKing/QKGeofenceManager/master/QKGeofenceManagerDemo/screenshots/IMG_0058.PNG)